Generic Name: sildenafil citrate

 See FDA-approved patient labeling (Patient Information).

-- Inform patients of contraindication of Sildenafil Tablets with regular and/or intermittent use of organic nitrates.
+- Inform patients of contraindication of sildenafil with regular and/or intermittent use of organic nitrates.

 - Inform patients that sildenafil is also marketed as VIAGRA for erectile dysfunction.
-Advise patients taking Sildenafil Tablets not to take VIAGRA or other PDE-5 inhibitors.
+Advise patients taking sildenafil not to take VIAGRA or other PDE-5 inhibitors.

-- Advise patients to seek immediate medical attention for a sudden loss of vision in one or both eyes while taking Sildenafil Tablets.
+- Advise patients to seek immediate medical attention for a sudden loss of vision in one or both eyes while taking sildenafil.
 Such an event may be a sign of NAION.

-- Advise patients to seek prompt medical attention in the event of sudden decrease or loss of hearing while taking Sildenafil Tablets.
+- Advise patients to seek prompt medical attention in the event of sudden decrease or loss of hearing while taking sildenafil.
 These events may be accompanied by tinnitus and dizziness.

 (sil den' a fil)